This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 However, in some publishing houses, proofreaders still work with a printed version of the typeset document.
 They use proofreader’s marks while working on these hard copies.

-They flag typos and other errors that the copy editor missed and look for formatting issues like bad word breaks, improper font size or style, and page numbers that are out of order.
+They flag typos and other errors that the copy editor missed and look for formatting issues like bad word breaks, improper font size or style, and out-of-order page numbers.

 Here’s a short video by Editors Canada that discusses the role of a proofreader in the publishing industry.